-- Assignments submitted after the original due date will receive a 10% deduction per day up to 7 days. - Assignments submitted more than 7 days after the original due date will be awarded zero (0) points. - PN-IDL: NCX102: NCLEX Review II / HESI Proctored Exam submitted 7 days after the original due date will receive a 10% deduction. - PN-IDL: NCX102: NCLEX Review II / HESI Proctored Exam submitted 8 or more days after the original due date will be awarded zero (0) points. - Any arrangements for an extension must be obtained in writing by the Instructor and accompany the assignment submission. - NO assignments will be accepted after the last day of the module/term unless a student has requested and been approved for an Incomplete grade in accordance to the Incomplete Policy.
+- Assignments submitted after the original due date will receive a 10% deduction per day up to 7 days. - Assignments submitted more than 7 days after the original due date will be awarded zero (0) points. - PN-IDL: NCX102: NCLEX Review II / HESI Proctored Exam submitted 7 days after the original due date will receive a 10% deduction. - PN-IDL: NCX102: NCLEX Review II / HESI Proctored Exam submitted 8 or more days after the original due date will be awarded zero (0) points. - Assignments resubmitted after the grading deadline will be awarded (0) points. - Any arrangements for an extension must be obtained in writing by the Instructor from the Program Director, Nurse Administrator and/or Director of Education. - NO assignments will be accepted after the last day of the module/term unless a student has requested and been approved for an Incomplete grade in accordance to the Incomplete Policy.
 Incomplete grade requests can only be approved by the Nurse Administrator, Program Director, Director of Education, and/or Campus President.